-Key Issues Raised Lend Lease Response City of Sydney Response Sydney W Sydney Water 1 Stormwater Sydney Water owns the stormwater channel located within the development area.
+Key Issues Raised Lend Lease Response City of Sydney Response Sydney W /ater 1 Stormwater Sydney Water owns the stormwater channel located within the development area.
 Sydney Water is currently working with the developer to address the impacts that the proposed development will have on the stormwater channel.
 Noted and agreed.
 Noted.
 The developer is required to install a temporary channel deviation, and will need to carry out a permanent deviation of the channel as the development progresses.
 The developer is required to continuously liaise with Sydney Water's Stormwater group until the permanent deviation of the channel is completed to Sydney Water's requirements 2 Waste and wastewater servicing The developer has recently submitted its proposed water related servicing strategy for the Barangaroo South development to Sydney Water for review.
 Once finalised, the servicing strategy will identify the water, waste water and non drinking water infrastructure required to service the site.
 All developments impacting on Sydney Water's assets are required to obtain a Section 73 Certificate.
 Noted and agreed.
 Noted.
 The Developer must fund any adjustments needed to Sydney Water infrastructure as a result of the development.
-NSW EPA 1 Air Based on the air assessment results, as well as the type and scale of the proposed project, it is likely that the project can be managed to prevent adverse air quality impacts.
+NSW EPA 1 1 1 Air Based on the air assessment results, as well as the type and scale of the proposed project, it is likely that the project can be managed to prevent adverse air quality impacts.
+To minimise the risk of adverse air quality impacts EPA recommends that the proponent develops and implements a refined air quality management plan for the project prior to construction activities commencing.
+As a minimum, the air quality management plan must include all mitigation measures included in the original assessment: Air Quality Impact Assessment Barangaroo C3 Commercial Building (AECOM, 9 November 2010).
+Specifically the mitigation measures must include the air pollution control measures assumed in the original air assessment under Section 3.2 Potential Emission Sources and consider the control measures outlined under Section 8.0 Mitigation measures.
 An Air Quality and Odour Management Plan has been developed for the construction of the Basement Car Park and Commercial Building C4.
-The Noted.
-To minimise the risk of adverse air quality impacts the proponent must develop and implement an air quality management plan for the project prior to construction activities commencing.
-As a minimum, the air quality management plan must include all mitigation measures included in the AQIA: Air Quality Impact Assessment Barangaroo C5 Commercial Building (AECOM, 9 November 2010).
-Specifically the mitigation measures must include the air pollution control measures assumed in the original air assessment under Section 3.2 Potential Emission Sources and consider the control measures outlined under Section 8.0. management plan will be further revised to include Commercial Building C5 prior to construction commencing.
+The management plan will be further revised to include Commercial Building C3 prior to construction commencing.
 The Air Quality Impact Statement Management Plan Revision C incorporates all of the issues raised by EPA and in particular Section 8.0 Mitigation Measures.
-The Air Quality Impact Statement
+The Air Quality Impact Statement Management Plan Noted.